loning/the-binarymath/docs/codex/volume-01-trace-numbers/chapter-016-z-index.md

 # Chapter 016: ZIndex — Zeckendorf Decomposition of Natural Numbers into Non-Overlapping Trace Seeds

-## The Golden Bridge from Numbers to Traces
+## The Golden Bridge from Numbers to Trace Tensors

 From ψ = ψ(ψ) emerged binary distinction and the φ-constraint.
-Now we witness the emergence of arithmetic itself—not as external imposition but as the natural unfolding of golden structure.
-Through Zeckendorf decomposition, every natural number reveals its unique φ-trace identity, establishing the fundamental bijection between ℕ and the space of constrained binary sequences.
+Now we witness the emergence of arithmetic itself—not as external imposition but as the natural unfolding of tensor structure in collapse space.
+Through Zeckendorf decomposition, every natural number reveals its unique trace tensor identity, establishing the fundamental bijection between ℕ and the space of constrained binary tensor elements.

 ## 16.1 The Zeckendorf Theorem